zlatkok/swos-port/docs/ida2asm.md

 Since SWOS was written in assembly language it uses CPU registers freely, which can create problems when SWOS procedures are called from C\++.
 Many functions destroy contents of registers C\++ compilers assume will not change throughout a function call.
 In order to call SWOS code safely for each listed procedure instructions will be injected that save and restore registers C\++ compiler considers nonvolatile.

 Care has to be exercised as `push` and `pop` instructions are injected at the beginning of the proc, and before the final `retn`, without code flow analysis.
 This can cause crashes if used with functions that have multiple exit points. `SAFE_INVOOKE` macro can be used to call such functions.

+This section is ignored when converting to C++ files.

 ### `@on-enter` section